kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/sorting.md

 # Sorting

-We now know that sorting can be useful in some algorithms -- for example, if a list is sorted then binary search can be used.
+We now know that sorting can be useful in some algorithms -- for example, if a list is sorted, then binary search can be used to make a search more efficient.
 But sorting is actually a much more general topic with many applications in the world around us.
 Watch the following video, which provides an overview of the goal of sorting and compares a few sorting algorithms:

 <div
   style="position: relative; padding-bottom: 56.25%; height: 0;">